pixelant/pxa_dealers/Documentation/Configuration/TypoScript/Index.rst

    Lane" because they both have "elephant" or "zebra" in the defined search fields.

-   Setting this property to false will only return dealers with exact matches.
+   Setting this property to false will only return dealers with exact matches, e.g. a dealer with a name like "Lion Elephant Zebra Foods, Inc" because the name contains the exact string "elephant zebra".